call for proposals

 • Details of the moderator and all presenters

-• Presentation titles and abstracts for the 15-minute oral presentations
+• Presentation titles and abstracts of no more than 250 words for the 15-minute oral presentations

 Note: The session organizer (who submits the proposal) may serve as the moderator or a 15-minute presenter, but not both.
 If the organizer will not be the moderator, a moderator must be identified as part of the proposal.